beginning of content

 What are moles?

-Moles are normal overgrowths the skin cells that produce pigment, called melanocytes.
-They can be flat or raised.
-Their colour can range from skin coloured to pink to brown or black.
+Moles are normal overgrowths of skin cells that make pigment, called melanocytes.
+They can be flat or raised (bumpy).
+Their colour can be skin colour, pink, brown or black.

-You are not usually born with moles, but by age 15 you may have around 50 moles.
-Moles can appear anywhere on your body, including palms and soles, nails, genitals, scalp and eyes.
+You usually aren't born with moles, but by age 15 you may have around 50 moles.
+Moles can appear anywhere on your body, including your palms, soles, nails, genitals, scalp and eyes.

 Moles are different to freckles.
 Freckles are flat and only appear on the face of fair-skinned children or the shoulders after sunburn.
-They are due to the pigment in the pigment cells becoming darker with sun exposure.
+The colour comes from the pigment cells becoming darker when they are exposed to the sun.

-Your doctor may use the word ‘naevus’, which is another word for mole.
+Your doctor may use the word 'naevus' (or 'nevus'), which means mole.

 What are the different types of moles?